 The Biopolus Institute is the non-profit research and development branch of the Biopolus group that focuses on process and product development.
+We are active in several EU Grants and are eligible for 100% EU grant funding.
 We continue to invest in R&D in order to expand our range of technologies for further circular economy solutions development.

 Innovations in biotechnology for water recycling and organic resource recovery are active and on-going for new solutions and for process and product optimization.
 In addition to biotechnology, we have also expanded into vertical farming, where we are working with strategic partners to create the plant factories of the future, today.